Service Electric: Market environment

 In the Lehigh Valley, an overbuild environment exists in many communities in which subscribers can choose between two competing cable television providers.
 Service Electric and RCN offer similar but not duplicative programming packages.
+In Wilkes-Barre, Service Electric competes with newcomer Loop Internet, a local internet service provider specializing in fiber-optic communication including internet and telephone.
+Despite not offering cable television plans, Loop competes with Service Electric by offering faster Internet plans as well as VOIP telephone services.
 In most other areas served by one of Service Electric's family of companies, the company is the only viable provider.